simgrid/simgrid/docs/source/application.rst

 to mix several interfaces in the same simulation.

  - :ref:`Describing Algorithms with the S4U interface <S4U_doc>` (in C++)
- - Simulating existing MPI program with the SMPI toolsuite (in C, C++ or Fortran)
+ - Simulating existing MPI programs with the SMPI toolsuite (in C, C++, or Fortran)
- - In some cases, you want to replay a trace in the simulator.
+ - In some cases, you may want to replay an execution trace in the simulator.
 This trace lists the events of your application or of your workload, and your application is decomposed as a list of event handlers that are fired according to the trace.
 SimGrid comes with a build-in support